alexyuly/chil/README.md

     ...
 ```

-A component type defines connections from input streams to operations, between operations, and from streams and operations to the component output.
+A component type defines connections from component input streams to operation instance input streams, between operation instances, and from component streams and operations to the component output.
 (A component instance is an object graph which, remember, is a directed cyclic graph of objects.)

+Connections between streams are **type-checked**, which means that the type of the source stream must be a subset of the type of the target stream, known as the **domain**.

 #### Simple Operation Type

 The **simple operation type** is an abstract type which represents the set of all possible operations which match a given set of output and input streams.

-The simple operation type may not be instantiated as an operation in a component.
-It may only be instantiated as the domain of an operation type parameter.

 ```yaml
 operation: